The Honors Program at Rogers State University

-The Honors Program provides an atmosphere where our best and brightest scholars – students much like you – can challenge themselves academically and maximize their college experience.
-Students who want to follow their intellectual curiosities and acquire a broad understanding of the world should consider applying to this scholarship program as it will set the stage for success in graduate school or in a distinguished career.
-The Honors Program offers a generous four-year scholarship package that fully covers*:
+Do you want to follow their intellectual curiosities and acquire a broad understanding of the world?
+Then you should apply to this scholarship program as it will set the stage for success in graduate school or in a distinguished career.

-*Scholarships and awards from other sources may affect the total scholarship package.
+The Honors Program offers a generous four-year scholarship package that fully covers tuition, fees, and books as well as on-campus housing with an approved meal plan minus any other federal, state, and/or private grants and scholarships.
+Scholarships and awards from other sources may affect the total scholarship package.
 All actual amounts are determined in conjunction with a student’s federal aid package.

-- Priority enrollment in classes
+• priority enrollment in classes

-- Faculty/student joint research opportunities and involvement
+• faculty/student joint research opportunities and involvement

-- Classes specifically geared for program students
+• classes specifically geared for program students

-- Engagement with a community of scholars
+• engagement with a community of scholars

-- Special recognition at graduation upon completing the program
+• special recognition at graduation upon completing the program

 Service Learning